 Many people name this language Lao.
 This is because the Lao language is also a Lao-Phuthai language related to the Southwestern branch of the Tai language in the group of Kra-Dai languages.
 It is mutually intelligible with tribal Thai languages and Lao.
 The other Tai Yo and Phuthai

-This is because they share 80% of the cognate vocabulary, Moreover, Lao and Isan have different vowel and tonal patterns and they are many common words that cannot be understood by language exposure.
+This is because they share 80% of the cognate vocabulary.
+Moreover, Lao and Isan have different vowel and tonal patterns and there are many common words that cannot be understood by language exposure.

 Lao Song or Thai Song is a Tai language of Thailand.
 The Tai Song originated from Phetchaburi Province and from there it moved to other provinces like Ratchaburi, Kanchanaburi, Nakhon Pathom, Suphanburi, Nakhon Sawan, Phitsanulok Phitsanulok, and Samut Songkhram.